Stabilizability and lower spectral radius for linear switched systems with singular matrices: Lower Bound for the stabilizability radius

+for any $\lambda >\tilde{\rho}$.
+Our lower bound is obtained by letting $\lambda$ tend to $\tilde{\rho}$. \end{proof} In general this is not a sharp bound, especially for large $m$.
+For Example \ref{ex5}, we have $\check{\rho}=1$.
+From Theorem \ref{thm1}, we know that $\tilde{\rho} \geq 1/2$, which is not as sharp as lower bound given by Theorem $2$ in \cite{dettmann2020lower} mentioned above.
+However Theorem \ref{thm1} works for Example \ref{ex6}.
+As mentioned above, Example \ref{ex6} has the same dynamics as Example \ref{ex5}.
+Then they have the same joint spectral subradius $\check{\rho}=1$, which gives the same lower bound of $\tilde{\rho}$ as expected.

-From Theorem \ref{thm1}, we know that the stabilizability radius $\tilde{\rho}$ is equivalent to the joint spectral subradius $\check{\rho}$.
+From Theorem \ref{thm1}, we know that the stabilizability radius satisfies $\tilde{\rho} \geq \check{\rho}/m$.
 An immediate corollary of Theorem \ref{thm1} is that when $\tilde{\rho}=0$, we have $\check{\rho}=0$.
-This describes the case when a matrix set pointwise converges to zero quickly enough, we know it converges to zero uniformly.
+In other word, when a matrix set pointwise converges to zero quickly enough, it converges to zero uniformly.